-$$Phi(y) = y^{n} + \Phi{n-1}y^{n-1} + \dots + \Phi{1}y + \Phi{0} \quad (1)$$ addition of the plain text with a key-stream-all in binary.
+There are several stream cipher algorithms presented in the existing literature [15].
+In a binary additive stream cipher, the cipher text is produced by bit-wise addition of the plain text with a key-stream; all in binary.
 The key-stream generator is initialised using a secret key.
-The most common key-stream generator is a combination of several GLFSR/LFSRs that are combined together through a nonlinear Boolean function.
+The most common key-stream generator is a combination of several GLFSRs or LFSRs which are combined together through a non-linear Boolean function.
 In this paper, we consider four standard stream ciphers and implement two versions (fault tolerant and non-fault tolerant) for comparing their performances.
 The A5/1, E0, RC4, and W7 are well-known stream ciphers, and they have been specified in popular standards and protocols.
-The A5/1 is a stream cipher used for encrypting over the air transmissions in the GSM standard [22].
+The A5/1 is a stream cipher used for encrypting over the air transmissions in the GSM standard [16].
 A GSM conversation is transmitted as a sequence of 228-bit frames (114 bits in each direction) every 4.6 milliseconds.
 Each frame is XORed with a 228-bit sequence produced by the A5/1 key-stream generator.
 The initial state of this generator depends on a 64-bit secret key, K_c , which is fixed during the call duration, and on a 22-bit frame number.
-The encryption of packet payloads in Bluetooth is performed by the E0 stream cipher [24].
+The encryption of packet payloads in Bluetooth is performed by the E0 stream cipher.
 The W7 algorithm is a symmetric key stream-cipher that supports key lengths of 128 bits.
-The W7 cipher contains eight similar models, C1, C2,...,C8.
+The W7 cipher contains eight similar models, C1, C2, ..., C8.
 Each model consists of three LFSRs and one majority function.
-The RC4 is a variable key-size stream cipher developed by Ron Rivest for the RSA Data Security, Inc. The RC4 stream cipher has two phases: the key set-up, and the key-stream generation.
+The RC4 is a variable key-size stream cipher for the RSA Data Security.
+The RC4 stream cipher has two phases: the key set-up, and the key-stream generation.
 Both phases must be performed for every new key.
-During an n-bit key set-up the encryption key is used to generate an encrypting variable using two arrays (the state and the key array) and n-number of mixing operations.
-A detailed architecture can be found in [24].
+During an n-bit key set-up the encryption key is used to generate an encrypting variable using two arrays (the state and the key array) and n-number of mixing operations [17].